-• The average foreign exchange rate for the U.S. dollar for all of 2014 was stronger versus the various local currencies in which we conduct business, except for the British pound and the Euro, when compared with the average exchange rates for all of 2013.
+- The average foreign exchange rate for the U.S. dollar for 2015 was stronger versus the various local currencies in which we conduct business when compared with the average exchange rates for 2014, impacting sales negatively by 8.3% in 2015. - The stronger U.S. dollar also had a negative impact on gross margins in all of our foreign markets as the foreign cost of goods sold is denominated in U.S. dollars.